-The EC100 has a user-selectable low-pass filter to select the bandwidth (5, 10, 12.5, or 20 Hz).
-Setting the bandwidth to a lower value will reduce noise; however, it must be set high enough to retain the high-frequency fluctuations in CO_2 and H_2O , or the high-frequency contributions to the flux will be lost.
+The EC100 has a user-selectable low-pass filter to select the bandwidth (5, 10, 12.5, 20, or 25 Hz).
+Setting the bandwidth to a lower value will reduce noise.
+However, it must be set high enough to retain the high-frequency fluctuations in CO_2 and H_2O , or else the high frequency contributions to the flux will be lost.
 The factory default bandwidth of the EC100 is 20 Hz, which is sufficient for most flux applications.
 Lower bandwidth settings may be used for higher measurement heights, which inherently have lower-frequency content.
-Refer to Filter bandwidth and time delay (p.
-61) for more information on the digital filter options.
+Refer to Appendix A, Filter Bandwidth and Time Delay (p.
+A-1), for more information on the digital filter options.

-If a spectral analysis is being done to evaluate the experimental setup, the bandwidth should be set to the Nyquist frequency, which is half the data logger sample rate (for SDM output) or half the unprompted output rate (for USB and RS-485 output).
+If a spectral analysis is being done to evaluate the experimental setup, the bandwidth should be set to the Nyquist frequency, which is half the datalogger sample rate (for SDM output) or half the unprompted output rate (for USB and RS-485 output).
 This ensures that the data will not be under-sampled and that higher-frequency variations will not be aliased to lower frequencies.
 Note that if too small a bandwidth is selected, high-frequency fluxes may be under-measured.

-7.3 SDM address
+7.3 SDM Address

 This parameter must be set to use SDM output from the EC100.
-See SDM output (p.
-29) for details on using SDM output.
+See Section 8.1, SDM Output (p.
+23), for details on using SDM output.